Why We Should All Support Locally Owned Small Businesses

 Not only does buying from locally owned businesses put dollars back in our local economy, but it adds jobs and a number of other benefits.

 According to the U.S. Small Business Administration (SBA), small businesses (those with 500 employees or less) represent 99.9 percent of all U.S. businesses.
-As of 2018, the SBA estimates there are 30.2 million small businesses employing a total of 58.9 million workers.
+As of 2018, the SBA estimates there are 30.2 million small businesses employing a total of 58.9 million workers which will need to be entered in the employee scheduling software.

 Keeping Dollars in the Local Economy